benrhine/semantic-versioning-with-build-number/README.md

     customVersionPropertiesPath = "$projectDir/src/main/resources/version.properties"
 }
 ```

+_Note: Use this approach if you need to maintain comments in your primary property file._

 #### version.properties
 I had experimented with using a `version.properties` instead of `gradle.properties` when I started writing this plugin,